sudhishmk/argocd-learning/week1/day6/README.md

 Today, you'll add a `PostSync` hook to your Kustomize application to run a simple smoke test.

+1.  **Copy Previous Work**: In your Git repository, make a copy of your work from Day 5 to create a new directory for today's task.
+    ```bash
+    cp -r week1/day5/ week1/day6/
+    ```

+2.  **Update Application Path**: Modify your local `app.yaml` file to point to the new `day7` directory.
+Apply this change so Argo CD starts watching the new path.
+    ```yaml
+    # In your local app.yaml
+    spec:
+      source:
+        # Change day5 to day6
+        path: 'week1/day6/overlays/dev'
+    #...
+    ```

-1.  **Create the Hook Manifest**: In your `week1/day6/app/base` directory, create a new file named `smoke-test-hook.yaml`.
+3.  **Create the Hook Manifest**: In your `week1/day6/app/base` directory, create a new file named `smoke-test-hook.yaml`.
 This `Job` will try to curl the Nginx service. *Note: For this to work, you need a `Service` for your deployment.* If you don't have one, create a simple `service.yaml` in your `base` as well.

     ```yaml
     # week1/day6/app/base/smoke-test-hook.yaml